Cantera/cantera/doc/sphinx/reference/onedim/nonlinear-solver.md

 Cantera uses a hybrid time stepping / steady-state algorithm to solve the discretized 1-dimensional flame equations.
 For both the time stepping and steady-state problems, a damped Newton's method solver is used.
+The general principles of the solver used in Cantera are described in {cite:t}`kee2003`(Chapter 15).

 ## Problem Definition